Skip to content

 โ””โ”€โ”€ Prod (Space)

-Moving forward, all teams would work out of the administrative stack in the root space.
+Moving forward, all teams would work out of the management stack with Space admin role in the root space.

 Approach 3: Blueprintsยป